coffeetycoon/Coffee-Tycoon/README.md

 ## Future Updates

 ### v1.8 – Notifications & UI Tweaks
-- Added notifications for **new Achievements and Upgrade Packs**
+- Add notifications for **new Achievements and Upgrade Packs**
-- Notifications disappear after buying upgrade or claiming rewards
+- Notification for upgrade or achievement disappear after buying upgrade or claiming rewards
-- Removed achievement emojis for a cleaner look
+- Remove achievement emojis for a cleaner look
-- Add **Claim All** as a button for achievements (greyed out until the corresponding upgrade is purchased)
-- Add **Mark All Notifications As Read** button for upgrades (greyed out until the corresponding upgrade is purchased)
-- Game Mechanics Upgrade Pack
-  - Claim All
-  - Mark All Notifications As Read
+- Notifications for that show up on right side of screen, will not overlap (meaning that if 2 notifications show up, the older one will move down and newer one on top, cooldown for it disappearing will not change)
+- Number of unclaimed achievements under a pack will be removed, but the red indicator dot on the pack will remain

 ### v1.9 – Shop 2.0
 - Progressive unlocking of shop items